-In Example LIC [342] and Example SSC [346] we determined that the set $R = \{(1, 0), (6, 3)\}$ from the crazy vector space, C (Example CVS [310]), is linearly independent and is a spanning set for C. By Definition B [357] we see that R is a basis for C.
+In Example LIC [343] and Example SSC [347] we determined that the set $R = \{(1, 0), (6, 3)\}$ from the crazy vector space, C (Example CVS [311]), is linearly independent and is a spanning set for C. By Definition B [358] we see that R is a basis for C.

 We have seen that several of the sets associated with a matrix are subspaces of vector spaces of column vectors.
-Specifically these are the null space (Theorem NSMS [325]), column space (Theorem CSMS [332]), row space (Theorem RSMS [333]) and left null space (Theorem LNSMS [333]).
-As subspaces they are vector spaces (Definition S [320]) and it is natural to ask about bases for these vector spaces.
-Theorem BNS [159], Theorem BCS [261], Theorem BRS [268] each have conclusions that provide linearly independent spanning sets for (respectively) the null space, column space, and row space.
+Specifically these are the null space (Theorem NSMS [326]), column space (Theorem CSMS [333]), row space (Theorem RSMS [334]) and left null space (Theorem LNSMS [334]).
+As subspaces they are vector spaces (Definition S [321]) and it is natural to ask about bases for these vector spaces.
+Theorem BNS [160], Theorem BCS [262], Theorem BRS [269] each have conclusions that provide linearly independent spanning sets for (respectively) the null space, column space, and row space.

 Notice that each of these theorems contains the word "basis" in its title, even though we did not know the precise meaning of the word at the time.
-To find a basis for a left null space we can use the definition of this subspace as a null space (Definition LNS [279]) and apply Theorem BNS [159], or Theorem FS [287] tells us that the left null space can be expressed as a row space and we can then use Theorem BRS [268].
+To find a basis for a left null space we can use the definition of this subspace as a null space (Definition LNS [280]) and apply Theorem BNS [160].
+Or Theorem FS [288] tells us that the left null space can be expressed as a row space and we can then use Theorem BRS [269].

-Theorem BS [177] is our earliest result that gave a linearly independent spanning set as its conclusion.
-It can be applied to any vector space of column vectors that can be expressed as a span of a set of column vectors to yield a basis.
+Theorem BS [178] is another early result that provides a linearly independent spanning set (i.e. a basis) as its conclusion.
+If a vector space of column vectors can be expressed as a span of a set of column vectors, then Theorem BS [178] can be employed in a straightforward manner to quickly yield a basis.